Ajn0r/pet-palace-api/README.md

 It would be nice to have a functionality where the pet-sitting is only created if both parties accept the pet-sitting, but that is beyond the scope of this project and my knowledge at the time, there might be some way of implementing this on the front-end side however that is for future endeavours with React.

+### Rating app

+The rating app allows the petsitting owner to rate the petsitting.
+The rating is connected with the petsitting using a foreign key and on the profile of the user that pet sat the average rating score will be displayed using Avg in the .annotate function on the query set.

+The user can rate anywhere from 1 to 5 and leave a comment for the rating.
+The rating needs to be linked to a pet sitting to prevent users to rate other users without having done a pet sitting for them, the owner can also only rate a pet sitting once.
+The list of the petsittings to rate only displays sittings that have the status of finished and are ordered by date_to, making the newest finished petsitting on top.

+I first had a field 'rated' that was a foreign key to the user that was to be rated but found out I could connect it to the petsitter via the petsitting attribute instead.

 ## Setting up the project

 I have followed the Code Institutes template from the Django rest DRF_API walkthrough to set up the project with Django and Cloudinary.